1302.01 General Review of Disclosure [R-07.2015]

-No examiner’s amendment, whether formal or informal, may make substantive changes to the written portions of the specification, including the abstract, without first obtaining applicant’s approval.
+No examiner’s amendment may make substantive changes to the written portions of the specification, including the abstract, without first obtaining applicant’s approval.

 References cited as being of interest by examiners when passing an application to issue will not be supplied to applicant, but foreign patent documents and non-patent literature will be scanned and added to the IFW for viewing and downloading by the applicant, if desired.
 The references will be cited as usual on form PTO-892, a copy of which will be attached to the Notice of Allowability, form PTOL-37.